 Cancellation of travel by passengers and the rights that belong to passengers in this case are governed by the conditions under which the ticket was purchased and the special conditions given by the airlines in the current circumstances.

 However, please note that today most basic airline tickets are issued without the possibility of a refund in case of flight cancellation by the passenger, so you will usually be able to get the option to change your flight or use a voucher only if your flight is subject to special conditions of each airline.

 Once more, for completely accurate information on the conditions of flight cancellation by passengers please visit the website of the airline in question.

-Some airlines currently prefer to communicate by phone, some others by e-mail while there are those to whom applications are submitted via online forms on their websites.
+Some airlines currently prefer to communicate by phone, some by e-mail while there are those to whom claims are submitted via online forms on their websites.

 Additionally, we also advise you to always try to record the request in writing.
 This way you can posses evidence of the request being submitted, which allows you to take further steps in order to exercise your rights if you wish.

 Unfortunately, a large number of passengers complain about the difficulty of getting in touch with airlines.
 In this sense we cannot suggest much more than being persistent and creative in ways to contact them.